hashgraph/solo/docs/design/architecture/system/internal_data_model.md

 # Internal Data Model

 Solo internally maintains several critical path data models which support various features.
-As of the 0.35 release of Solo, these models are not clearly defined and documented.
+As of the v0.35 release train of Solo, these models are not clearly defined and documented.
 These models are also intermingled in public/private API implementations, user input/output implementations, business logic implementations, runtime introspection implementations, and other such areas.

 The goal of this document is to present a clear and concise definition of the internal data models and propose a plan to refactor the codebase to separate these models from the rest of the codebase.